-Kevin JohnsonChair of the History, Global & Political Studies Department & Assistant Professor of History
+Kevin JohnsonChair of the History, Global & Political Studies Department & Associate Professor of History

 - PhD, History, The University of Memphis (2012)

 - MA, Biblical Studies, Harding School of Theology (2010)

 - MA, Near Eastern Languages & Civilizations, The University of Chicago (2005)

 - MA, Art History, The University of Memphis (2002)